 To define needs and recommend any necessary home adaptations.

-3. Referral to the council's Strategic Housing Department
+3. Referral to the council's Housing Grants Team

-Recommendation for grant, from Social Services, based on the Occupational Therapist's assessment of needs, is made to the Council.
+Recommendation from Adult Social Care, based on the Occupational Therapist's assessment of needs, is made to the Council.

 4. Preliminary test of resources

 To estimate the amount of grant aid and the applicant's contribution.

 To examine the proposed adaptations in relation to the rest of the house, confirm their eligibility, and see what, if any, other building work must be done at the same time.
 Assistance with completing the application forms may be given if required.

 6. Schedule of work